 In order to explain some of the possible tax implications of moving to Spain, we present to you the Smiths.
-We will use their case in order to show you different aspects of tax law in Spain and the implications of moving here from another country.
+We will use their case in order to show you different aspects of tax law in Spain, as well as the implications of moving here from another country.

-Ethan and Susan Smith are two US tax residents who have been living in New York for the last fifteen years.
+Ethan and Susan Smith are two US tax residents.
+They have been living in New York for the last fifteen years.
 They are married, own a lovely apartment in the East Village and a property in the Hamptons.

 She works for an US oil company that is considering relocating her to their Barcelona subsidiary.
 Ethan works as a teacher in Columbia 20 hours a month and as a freelance consultant for insurance companies.
 Additionally, they have shares in her US oil company that give annual dividends.

 They are considering moving to Barcelona in November 2019, buy an apartment there and sell their house in New York.
-They will keep the Hamptons property, but they will rent it for holiday purposes from September to June and keep it for their own holidays from July to August.
+They will keep the Hamptons property.
+However, they will rent it for holiday purposes from September to June.
+Meanwhile, they will keep it for their own holidays from July to August.

 In order to make the information more digestible, we will divide this case study into 4 different aspects to consider: